erdikusdemir/smarthome-wifi-remote/README.md

 # DESCRIPTION

 Portable remote controller to control smart home devices over MQTT protocol.
 It is based on ESP8266 with OLED LCD and rotary encoder.
+Remote can control swithes, dimmers, fans, and temperauture controllers.

 The remote controller communicates with Node-Red flow by MQTT JSON messages.
 Node-Red flow converts the signals from both remote and HA side and makes implementation easier.
 Items you would like to control by remote can be edited by "config file" function.
 Arduino sketch only configures Wifi and MQTT settings.
 All the item information are called at the initialization stage of the remote.

 Wemos kill its power after 15 secs of idle time.
-Thus, power consumption of the remote is zero while it is unused.
+Thus, power consumption of the remote is zero when it is not used.

 Hardware is consist of;
 1. Wemos D1 mini Pro,